Azure-Samples/azure-search-python-samples/pulse-rag-p0-sample/README.md

 `azd up` will:

-1. Deploy Cosmos DB (with a lease container), Azure AI Search (with vector + keyword index), Azure Storage (for the DLQ and Functions runtime), and a Microsoft Foundry project + agent.
+1. Deploy Cosmos DB (with a `devices` container and a `leases` container for the change-feed processor), Azure AI Search (with the vector + keyword index in [`infra/index/pulse-device-chunks.json`](infra/index/pulse-device-chunks.json)), Azure Storage (for the Functions runtime and the DLQ), and an Azure AI Foundry account + project hosting `gpt-4o-mini` and `text-embedding-3-small` model deployments.
-2. Deploy the Function App with managed-identity access to Cosmos, Search, Storage, and Azure OpenAI (for embeddings).
+2. Deploy the Function App (container) to Azure Container Apps with managed-identity access to Cosmos, Search, Storage, and the Foundry account (used for both chat retrieval and embedding generation during ingestion).
-3. Deploy the Flask chat app to Azure Container Apps.
+3. Deploy the Flask chat app (container) to Azure Container Apps, wired to the same managed identity and the Foundry project endpoint.
 4. Print the chat URL and a seed command you can run.

 See [`infra/README.md`](infra/README.md) for what each resource does and how the RBAC role assignments line up with the code.